 IR35 is aimed at people who provide services via their own limited companies, but whose working practices and written contracts imply that they are merely ‘disguised employees’.

-Your contract work may be caught by IR35 if your working arrangements appear more like those of an employed person than of someone genuinely in business on their own account.
+Your contract work may be caught by IR35 if your working arrangements appear more like those of an employed person than of someone genuinely in business on your own account.

 Your entire income for that contract will be subject to standard income tax and National Insurance Contributions, rather than the more tax advantageous route of a small salary and large dividends favoured by most limited company directors.